Other functions

 • It's recommended to explicitly specify the manticore database when you plan to back up all databases, instead of using the --all-databases option.

-• Note that mysqldump does not support backing up distributed tables.
-Additionally, it cannot back up tables containing non-stored fields.
-Consider using manticore-backup or the BACKUP SQL command for these cases.
+• Note that mysqldump does not support backing up distributed tables and cannot back up tables containing non-stored fields.
+For such cases, consider using manticore-backup or the BACKUP SQL command.
+If you have distributed tables, it is recommended to always specify the tables to be dumped.